The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

   * Communio requires one Lemure Soul
   * Communio ends the Lemure Shroud status
   * Communio has a cast time of 1.3s
-  * Communio has a base global cooldown of 2.5, like your other abilities
+  * Communio has a base global cooldown of 2.5, like your other abilities but since it is a spell will be unaffected by skillspeed.